parcio/julea/doc/configuration.md

 ## Backends

-JULEA supports multiple backends that can be used for object or key-value storage.
+JULEA supports multiple backends that can be used for object, key-value or database storage.
 It is possible to use them either on the client or on the server.
 The following tables visualize all supported types and special configuration parameters.

+The backend paths can contain the special string `{PORT}`, which will be replaced with the server's port at runtime.
+This can be used to run two servers on the same machine, as sharing backend paths among multiple instances will typically lead to problems.

 ### Object Backends